Musician Mobile/Tablet

 The Solution

 I solved this issue by compiling the user’s profiles into summarized profile cards.
-The user can use a filter to narrow down candidates and find a compadable match.
+The user can use a filter to narrow down candidates and find a compatible match.
 The users can save these cards and then message the fellow musician once they are ready.
-Overall this design layout significantly increases the chances of the musician finding the right connection and it saves the user a significant amount of time finding a musician.
+Overall, this design layout significantly increases the chances of the musician finding the right connection, and it saves the user a significant amount of time finding a musician.

 Understanding the user